siddiqur-54/Sustainable-Apparel-Classification/README.md

 - 9    Ankle boot

 ### 5.4 Acknowledgements
-- Original dataset was downloaded from https://github.com/zalandoresearch/fashion-mnist
+- The dataset has been downloaded from https://www.kaggle.com/datasets/zalando-research/fashionmnist

 ## 6. About Model
+A Convolutional Neural Network (CNN) has been defined for this project.
+The Convolutional Neural Network (CNN) is a machine learning model, specifically a type of deep learning model.
+CNNs are a class of models that have proven to be highly effective for image recognition and classification tasks.
+CNNs are particularly effective in analyzing visual data due to their ability to capture spatial patterns.
+This model was chosen for its proven effectiveness in image classification tasks, making it well-suited for sustainable identification and classification of apparel products from the Fashion MNIST dataset
 ### 6.1 Model Architecture

 The neural network model used for this project is a Convolutional Neural Network (CNN) designed for image classification tasks.
 Here's a breakdown of the model architecture:

-  1. __Reshape Layer:__ Reshapes the input into (28, 28, 1) to match the image dimensions.
+  1. __Reshape Layer:__ This layer reshapes the input data into a format suitable for processing by subsequent layers.
+In this case, it transforms the input into a 3D tensor with dimensions (28, 28, 1), matching the image dimensions of the Fashion MNIST dataset.
-  2. __Convolutional Layer 1:__ 32 filters of size (3, 3) with ReLU activation.
+  2. __Convolutional Layer 1:__ This layer applies 32 convolutional filters of size (3, 3) to the input data.
+These filters scan the input images, learning to recognize various features using the ReLU activation function, which introduces non-linearity to the model.
-  3. __Batch Normalization:__ Normalizes the activations of the previous layer.
+  3. __Batch Normalization:__ After the convolutional layer, batch normalization is applied.
+It normalizes the activations of the previous layer, improving the stability and speed of training by ensuring that inputs have similar scales.
-  4. __MaxPooling:__ Pooling layer with pool size (2, 2) to reduce spatial dimensions.
+  4. __MaxPooling:__ This layer performs max pooling with a pool size of (2, 2).
+Max pooling reduces the spatial dimensions of the data, retaining the most important features while reducing computational complexity.
-  5. __Convolutional Layer 2:__ 64 filters of size (3, 3) with ReLU activation.
+  5. __Convolutional Layer 2:__ Similar to the first convolutional layer, this layer applies 64 filters of size (3, 3) to the input.
+It further learns intricate patterns and features from the data.
-  6. __Batch Normalization:__ Normalizes the activations of the previous layer.
+  6. __Batch Normalization:__ Batch normalization is applied again after the second convolutional layer to maintain the stability of the model during training.
-  7. __MaxPooling:__ Pooling layer with pool size (2, 2) to reduce spatial dimensions.
+  7. __MaxPooling:__ Another max pooling layer is used to further reduce the spatial dimensions of the data before passing it to the dense layers.
-  8. __Flatten Layer:__ Flattens the output from the previous layer.
+  8. __Flatten Layer:__ This layer flattens the output from the previous layer into a 1D vector.
+It prepares the data for processing by the densely connected layers.
-  9. __Dense Layer:__ 128 units with ReLU activation.
+  9. __Dense Layer:__ A densely connected layer with 128 units and ReLU activation follows the flattened layer.
+This layer learns complex patterns and representations from the flattened input.
-  10. __Dropout Layer:__ Dropout layer with a dropout rate of 0.5 to prevent overfitting.
+  10. __Dropout Layer:__ Dropout is applied to this layer with a dropout rate of 0.5, meaning during training, 50% of the neurons in this layer will be randomly set to zero.
+Dropout helps prevent overfitting by introducing noise during training, forcing the model to learn more robust features.
-  11. __Output Layer:__ 10 units with softmax activation, representing the 10 classes in Fashion MNIST dataset.
+  11. __Output Layer:__ The final layer consists of 10 units, each representing one class in the Fashion MNIST dataset.
+The softmax activation function is used to convert the raw scores into probabilities, determining the class prediction for the input image.

 This architecture allows the model to learn hierarchical features from the input images and make predictions for the respective apparel classes.